Culture of Akron, Ohio: Cuisine

-While the city originally had German roots, the influx of immigrants in the late 1800s and early 1900s brought Jewish, Italian, Lithuanian, Polish, Slovenian and Ukrainian food to the table: pastrami, pierogis, pizza, and sauerkraut balls.
+The city's largely German-American settlers were joined in the late 1800s and early 1900s by immigrants who brought Jewish, Italian, Lithuanian, Polish, Slovenian and Ukrainian food to the table: pastrami, pierogis, pizza, and sauerkraut balls.
 Today's restaurants also feature African, Asian, Middle-Eastern, and Mexican cuisine.

-Urban farming is part of Akron's cultural landscape.
-The city has provided many places to grow food, and has also supported many new restaurants: Bricco, Cilantro, Crave, and Lockview.
+Akron is a haven for urban farming, whose products are used in local restaurants such as Bricco, Cilantro, Crave, and Lockview.

 Independent grocery stores include Krieger's, Mustard Seed Market, and Seven Grain Market.

-Akron has a longstanding claim to being the birthplace of the hamburger.
+Akron is among the cities that claim to be the birthplace of the hamburger.
 A "National Hamburger Festival" was held in the city annually for many years.

 Fine arts

 Founded in 1922, the Akron Art Museum was vastly expanded in the early 2000s and now hosts international exhibitions along with its local collections.

-Directly across the street from the museum is the small Nightlight Cinema, an independent enterprise.
+Across the street from the museum is the small, independent Nightlight Cinema.
 As Vogue describes it, the theater "focuses exclusively on locally produced movies, as well as obscure documentaries, foreign films, and first-run indie features (in other words—titles you’ve likely never heard of, and that’s the point)".